matthova/rpi-intro/README.md

 - Download Bonjour Browser [here](http://www.tildesoft.com/files/BonjourBrowser.dmg).
 Install the download and run it.
 - Once it's running, you should see a list of devices available on your network.
 - Open the "Workgroup Manager" tab.
 You should see your device listed there, as "raspberrypi".
 - Open the "raspberrypi tab" next.
 You will see two numbers listed.
 The first one is your IP address.
 We're going to use this number to sign in to our raspberry pi.
-(Note: don't use the ":9" at the end of your ip address.
-Don't worry about it.)
+For example, if your IP address shows up as 100.101.102.103:9 then drop the ":9" and use "100.101.102.103".

 Open your "Terminal" program and type in the following below:
 ```